ChilloutCharles/BrainFlowsIntoVRChat/README.md

 **OSC Avatar Parameters**

 Avatar parameters being sent are floats that range from -1.0 to 1.0.
 Negative and Positive values correspond to low and high focus/relaxation.
 Update your avatar paramaters as needed to influnece animations and the like.
+Parameters are also seperated by left and right sides of the brain.
 Have fun!

+- `/avatar/parameters/osc_focus_left`
+- `/avatar/parameters/osc_relax_left`
+- `/avatar/parameters/osc_focus_right`
+- `/avatar/parameters/osc_relax_right`
+- `/avatar/parameters/osc_focus_avg`
 - `/avatar/parameters/osc_relax_avg`
-- `/avatar/parameters/osc_focus_avg`

 A boolean paramater is sent to monitor the connection status of the headband